 IAML is a member of the International Federation of Library Associations and Institutions (IFLA (link is external)), the International Council on Archives (ICA (link is external)), European Bureau of Library, Information and Documentation Associations (EBLIDA (link is external)) and the International Music Council (IMC (link is external)), a UNESCO non-governmental organization.
-It maintains close ties with the International Association of Sound Archives (IASA (link is external)) and the International Association of Music Information Centres (IAMIC (link is external)).
+It maintains close ties with the International Association of Sound and Audiovisual Archives (IASA (link is external)) and the International Association of Music Information Centres (IAMIC (link is external)).

 Through two Project Groups on the International Standard Bibliographic Description (ISBD), IAML has collaborated with IFLA on the revisions of the ISBDs for Non-Book Materials (NBM) and Printed Music (PM).
 IAML has also worked with the International Organization for Standardization (ISO) on the development of the International Standard Music Number (ISMN).

 - Professional associations: organizations that IAML is a member of or affiliated with